intel-iot-devkit/smart-video-workshop/README.md

 # Optimized Inference at the Edge with Intel® Tools and Technologies
 This workshop will walk you through a computer vision workflow using the latest Intel® technologies and comprehensive toolkits including support for deep learning algorithms that help accelerate smart video applications.
 You will learn how to optimize and improve performance with and without external accelerators and utilize tools to help you identify the best hardware configuration for your needs.
 This workshop will also outline the various frameworks and topologies supported by Intel® accelerator tools.

-> :warning: This workshop content has been validated with Intel® Distribution of OpenVINO™ toolkit version R4 2020 (openvino_toolkit_2020.4.287).
+> :warning: Labs of this workshop have been validated with Intel® Distribution of OpenVINO™ toolkit version R4 2020 (openvino_toolkit_2020.4.287).
+Videos shown below is based on OpenVINO 2020R2, might be slightly different from the slides, but the content is largely the same.

-## How to Get Started

-In order to use this workshop content, you will need to setup your hardware and install the Intel® Distribution of OpenVINO™ toolkit for infering your computer vision application.
-### 1. System requirements
-System Requirement can be found from [HERE](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit/system-requirements.html)

-### 2. Operating System
-These labs have been validated on Ubuntu* 18.04 OS.

-### 3. Software installation steps
-#### a).
-Install Intel® Distribution of OpenVINO™ toolkit
-[Download](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit/choose-download/linux.html) Linux*-based Intel® Distribution of OpenVINO™ toolkit and use steps described in the [install guide](https://software.intel.com/en-us/articles/OpenVINO-Install-Linux) to install the Intel® Distribution of OpenVINO™ toolkit, set the Environment Variables, configure Model Optimizer, run the Verification Scripts to verify installation, and additional steps to enable the toolkit components to use GPU or VPU on your system.

-#### b).
-Run the demo scipts and compile samples
-Run demo scripts (any one of them or both if you want to both the demos) which will generate the folder $HOME/inference_engine_samples with the current Intel® Distribution of OpenVINO™ toolkit built.

-	cd /opt/intel/openvino/deployment_tools/demo
-	./demo_squeezenet_download_convert_run.sh
-	./demo_security_barrier_camera.sh

-	cd $HOME/inference_engine_samples_build
-	make

-	cd $HOME/inference_engine_demos_build
-	make

 ## Workshop Agenda
 * **Intel® Distribution of OpenVINO™ toolkit Overview** - [[Slides]](./presentations/01.%20Intel%20Distribution%20of%20OpenVINO%20Toolkit%20Overview.pdf) [[Video]](https://software.intel.com/content/www/us/en/develop/videos/part-1-intel-distribution-of-openvino-toolkit-overview.html)
   - Lab Setup - [Lab Setup Instructions](./Lab_setup.md)
+  > :warning: Please make sure you have gone through all the steps in the **Lab Setup**, all the Labs below are based on the assumption that user has correctly installed OpenVINO toolkit on the local development system.

 * **Model Optimizer** - [[Slides]](./presentations/02.%20Model%20Optimizer.pdf) [[Video]](https://software.intel.com/content/www/us/en/develop/videos/part-2-model-optimizer.html)
   - Lab1 - [Optimize a Caffe* Classification Model - SqueezeNet v1.1](./Labs/Optimize_Caffe_squeezeNet.md)